chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_start.md

 # Start synchronizationJob

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Start the synchronization job (job must already exist).
-If job is in paused state, it will continue processing changes from the point where it was paused.
-If job is in quarantine, quarantine status will be cleared.
+Start an existing synchronization job.
+If the job is in a paused state, it will continue processing changes from the point where it was paused.
+If the job is in quarantine, the quarantine status will be cleared.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).